jahow/rendering-analyzer/README.md

   Stops the current process measurement.

-- `PERF_ANALYZER.signalEvent(name)`
+- `PERF_ANALYZER.signalEvent(name, color, char)`

   Records an event in the current frame.
 This will be visible when hovering the graph with the mouse.
+Color must be CSS-compatible.

 ## To Do

 - print report in console
 - export report as JSON
-- show events on graph
-- performance improvement